top of page

 PROJECT DESCRIPTION:

-The Operations Level Skip System was a revision of the existing level up system for Battle Passes.
-This redesign allows players to purchase experience to increase their level to a designated level within an Operation through the reward track and boost menu.
+The Operations Level Skip System was a revision of the existing level-up system for Battle Passes.
+This redesign allows players to purchase experience to increase their Operation/Battle Pass' level through the reward track and boost menu.

 PROBLEM STATEMENT & GOALS: